-[†]Department of Numerical Mathematics, Faculty of Mathematics and Physics, Charles University in Prague, Sokolovská 83, CZ-186 75 Praha 8, Czech Republic (ivasebestova@seznam.cz).
+[†]Department of Numerical Mathematics, Faculty of Mathematics and Physics, Charles University in Prague, CZ-186 75 Praha 8, Czech Republic (ivasebestova@seznam.cz).
+This author was supported by the project MathMAC-University Center for Mathematical Modeling, Applied Analysis and Computational Mathematics of the Charles University in Prague.

-[‡]Institute of Mathematics, Academy of Sciences, Žitná 25, CZ-115 67 Praha 1, Czech Republic (vejchod@math.cas.cz).
+[‡]Institute of Mathematics, Academy of Sciences, CZ-115 67 Praha 1, Czech Republic (vejchod@math.cas.cz).
+This author was supported by RVO 67985840.

-property of the underlying finite element space have to be better than its global continuity property.
-It is proved that the second condition is met by most commonly used nonconforming methods such as the Wilson element, linear nonconforming Crouzeix- Raviart element, the enriched nonconforming rotated Q_1 element, the Morley element, the Adini element, and the Morley-Wang-Xu element.
+approximation is really below the exact value.
+Recently, sufficient conditions for producing lower bounds for eigenvalues of symmetric elliptic operators by nonconforming methods have been provided in [19].
+The described technique is based on satisfying the saturation assumption and on the condition that the local approximation property of the underlying finite element space is better than its global continuity property.
+It is proved that the second condition is met by the most commonly used nonconforming methods such as the Wilson element, the linear nonconforming Crouzeix-Raviart element, the enriched nonconforming rotated Q_1 element, the Morley element, the Adini element, and the Morley-Wang-Xu element.
 The saturation assumption is proved for the Morley-Wang-Xu element, the enriched Crouzeix-Raviart element, and the Wilson element.
 Furthermore, new nonconforming methods satisfying these properties are proposed.
 However, no numerical experiments are presented.